ABI-CTT-Group/digitaltwins-api/README.md

 <br/>

 ## Reporting issues
-To report an issue or suggest a new feature, please use the [issues page](https://github.com/ABI-CTT-Group/digital-twin-platform/issues).
+To report an issue or suggest a new feature, please use the [issues page](https://github.com/ABI-CTT-Group/digitaltwins-api/issues).
 Issue templates are provided to allow users to report bugs, and documentation or feature requests.
 Please check existing issues before submitting a new one.

 ## Contributing
 Fork this repository and submit a pull request to contribute.
-Before doing so, please read our [Code of Conduct](https://github.com/ABI-CTT-Group/digital-twin-platform/blob/master/CODE_OF_CONDUCT.md) and [Contributing Guidelines](https://github.com/ABI-CTT-Group/digital-twin-platform/blob/master/CONTRIBUTING.md).
+Before doing so, please read our [Code of Conduct](https://github.com/ABI-CTT-Group/digitaltwins-api/blob/master/CODE_OF_CONDUCT.md) and [Contributing Guidelines](https://github.com/ABI-CTT-Group/digitaltwins-api/blob/master/CONTRIBUTING.md).
 Pull request templates are provided to help guide developers in describing their contribution, mentioning the issues related to the pull request and describing their testing environment.

 ## License
-sparc-flow is fully open source and distributed under the very permissive Apache License 2.0.
-See [LICENSE](https://github.com/ABI-CTT-Group/digital-twin-platform/blob/main/LICENSE) for more information.
+The DigitalTWINS Platform API is fully open source and distributed under the very permissive Apache License 2.0.
+See [LICENSE](https://github.com/ABI-CTT-Group/digitaltwins-api/blob/main/LICENSE) for more information.